© © Projet: SAMYN and PARTNERS - Photo: Quentin Olbrechts (SAMYN and PARTNERS)

 - Acoustics (with Altia)

 - Stage design (with dUCKS scéno)

 - Signposting (with S-Design)

-The building currently consists of a 400-seater theatre at one end of a rectangular box-shaped space on four levels (I, II, IV, VI) with a south-facing curtain wall (looking over the Sambre River) built up against a curved rectangular box-shaped space on five levels (I, II, IV, VI, VII), known as the “croissant”, which has an east-facing curtain wall and a south-facing end wall which has no openings.
+The building used to consist of a 400-seater theatre at one end of a rectangular box-shaped space on four levels with a south-facing curtain wall (looking over the Sambre River) built up against a curved rectangular box-shaped space on five levels, known as the “croissant”, which has an east-facing curtain wall and a south-facing end wall which has no openings.

 The project shall preserve the existing construction (with the exception of the small buildings annexed to the backstage area and at the site’s north-west corner).

-Two intermediate mezzanines shall be added (levels III and V) as well as an additional level on top of the “croissant” (level VIII), with extensions to accommodate the functionality required.
+One intermediate mezzanine was added into the foyer of the 450-seater main theatre, as well as an additional level on top of the “croissant” (level 4), with extensions to accommodate the functionality required.